michelangelodorado/outofband-apidisovery/README.md

 ### 2. Attach iRule to API Application VS

 - Attach the iRule **sidebandLogger.tcl** to the API Application VS
-- Configure the iRule to capture HTTP request and response data and forward it to the apilogger container.
+- Configure the iRule to capture HTTP request and response data and forward it to the logger container.

 ### 3. Set Up Apilogger

 #### a.
 Prepare Linux Host and Install Docker
-- Set up a Linux host for the logger and install Docker
+- Set up a linux host for the logger and install Docker

 #### b.
 Modify apilogger.js
 - Customize the apilogger.js file by setting the FQDN to match the configuration in F5 XC.